Taylor-Chu/RI-measurement-operator/Readme.md

 Python-based utility scripts to generate realistic Fourier sampling patterns and extract RI data from a measurement set (MS) to `.mat` file are available in `pyutils/`.
 Instructions are provided in `pyutils/Readme.md`.

-We also provide a tutorial in the format of a Jupyter Notebook as a quick start guide about how to run the scripts in this repository.
-It can also be viewed [here](https://github.com/basp-group-private/RI-measurement-operator/blob/python-publish/tutorial_ri_measurement_operator_python.ipynb) .

 We also provide a tutorial in the format of [Jupyter notebook](tutorial_ri_measurement_operator_python.ipynb) as a quick start guide about how to run the scripts in this repository, from setting up the environment to imaging RI measurements.
 It can also be viewed online [here](https://nbviewer.org/github/basp-group/RI-measurement-operator/blob/python/tutorial_ri_measurement_operator_python.ipynb).

 **Contributors**: by alphabetical order, T. Chu, A. Dabbech .